Bereavement Leave by State — Guide for 2025

 How does bereavement leave work?

-- A child, foster child, or step-child,
+- Child, foster child, or step-child,

-- A sibling, or
+- Parent, or

 How long is bereavement leave?